 Artemis and her handmaidens:

 The role of mother and wife was sacred and honoured by our ancestors, it was of the utmost importance!
-Through it the eternal rebirth within the ancestry was ensured!
+Thanks to it the eternal rebirth within the ancestry was safeguarded and certain!